weidengeist/Willowbot/README.md

 One section above, you have learned about character sets, and you can see those again in the command defined here.
 So you can trigger the answer either by `!mod`, `!Mod`, `!skyrim`, `!Skyrim`, `!game`, or `!Game`.

 »But wait!
 There is a question mark after `![Mm]ods`!«, you might interpose now. »And why is it `!mods` now instead of `!mod`?« The question mark is a special character in the context of regular expressions.
-It means that the character before it is optional, i. e. you can not only trigger the answer by posting `!mod` or `!Mod`, but also by `!mods` and `!Mods`.
+It means that the character before it is optional, i.e. you can not only trigger the answer by posting `!mod` or `!Mod`, but also by `!mods` and `!Mods`.

 ### 3.3 Timed commands